Yqod/Yqod/README.md

 ## 🚀 Aspiring Developer

 I believe in the power of code to create amazing experiences and solve real-world problems.
-- 💻 **Daily Learner:** I dedicate time each day to explore new languages, frameworks, and best practices.
+- 💻 **Daily Learner:** I dedicate time each day to improve my skills.
 - 🎯 **Growth Mindset:** Every bug is a lesson, every project a stepping stone.

 ---